alexgl-github/alexgl-github.github.io/_posts/2021-05-20-Dense_layer_with_bias.md

 ## Dense layer with backpropagation in C++, part 3

-In this post I'll modify the previous example, adding bias to the DNN dense layers.
+In this post I'll modify the previous example adding bias to the DNN dense layers.

 Previous example can be found at ["Dense layer with backpropagation in C++, part 2"] [previous_post]